-Pants: All black bottoms, no shorts.
+Pants: All black bottoms, no shorts, no skirts, no sweats, no dresses.

 Shirt: All black tops, including jackets and sweaters.
-No muscle shirts, tank tops, spaghetti strap tops.
+No muscle shirts, tank tops, spaghetti strap tops, crops tops.

 Shoes: Any color or style but must be closed toe and non-skid sole.
 Socks or nylons must be worn.
-No sandals or open toe shoe may be worn.
-Students not in the proper footwear will be sent home for the day.
-Should a student come to school in violation of the dress code they will be asked to clock out for the day.
+No sandals, house shoes or open toe shoes may be worn.
+Students not in the proper dress code will be sent home for the day.

-NAME BADGES/APRONS:
+• NAME BADGES/APRONS: